HariSekhon/MPV-scripts/README.md

   - have a certain file extension
   - are under a specific directory tree

-The environment variables above are useful when used with direnv for specific video directories (eg. I always watch all YouTube videos at double speed and delete them after one complete play).
+The environment variables above such as `MPV_SPEED` and `MPV_DELETE_ON_EOF` are useful when used with direnv for specific video directories (eg. I always watch all YouTube videos at double speed and delete them after one complete play).

 Migrated from [:octocat: DevOps-Bash-tools](https://github.com/HariSekhon/DevOps-Bash-tools) repo.